Offirmo/offirmo-monorepo--2021-legacy/3-advanced/universal-debug-api-node/README.md

 The point of the Universal Debug API is to be isomorphic, for shared code.

-For ex. the same code running on a browser will get its overrides from local storage.
+For ex. the same code running on a browser could get its overrides from local storage.